aczw/cuda-path-tracer/README.md

 The repo contains a lot of scenes with models taken from elsewhere.
 Here are their sources:

-- `suzanne`: exported from Blender.
+- `suzanne` and `blender_cube`: exported from Blender.
+- `utah_teapot`: I tried finding the original source model.
+The closest I could find is from [David E. Johnson's University of Utah page](https://users.cs.utah.edu/~dejohnso/models/models.html).
+I converted the "Boolean Combined Teapot" .stl file to glTF.

+#### Stanford 3D Scanning Repository

+Repository can be found at [graphics.stanford.edu/data/3Dscanrep](https://graphics.stanford.edu/data/3Dscanrep/).

 - `stanford_bunny`: converted to glTF by me from the original PLY format.
-Taken from the [Stanford 3D Scanning Repository](https://graphics.stanford.edu/data/3Dscanrep/).
-- `avocado`: taken from Khronos' [glTF sample assets](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/Avocado/README.md).
+- `stanford_dragon`: converted to glTF by me from the original PLY format.

+#### Khronos glTF Sample Assets

+The following models are taken from the repository at [github.com/KhronosGroup/glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets).

+- `avocado`
+- `damaged_helmet`

 ## Future work